But the step in the process that seems to be the most difficult one for beginner artists to master is eyebrow mapping.

 Use a White Marker

 If you use a dark marker or pencil to outline, there’s a chance the ink could get into the incisions once you start the procedure.
-This can affect the crispness of the microblading strokes and cause uneven, unattractive fading in time.
+This can affect the color of the microblading strokes.

 Try Mapping Apps